FelixBoiii/paper-plotter/README.md

 # paper-plotter
-website to create pdf's for 3d functions
+###Paper plotter is a website where you can create pdf's for 3d functions.

-Please do not look at the javascript it's shitty.
-I will fix it at some point tho